 Since Instagram focuses heavily on visuals, it’s perfect for showcasing your product and brand in a way that makes your target customers want to buy from you.

-Of you’re not quite convinced of the power of this powerful social network, consider this data:
+If you’re not quite convinced of the power of this dynamic social network, consider this data:

 Instagram has about 58x more engagement per follower than Facebook does.